-Consolidation of some parts of Shahr-i-Gholghola including towers, walls of the Masjid, and domical chambers was implemented in 2013 with cooperation of Archeology Institute of MoIC, Department of Conservation of Historical Monuments of MoIC, and honored experts from UNESCO.
-Ministry of Information and Culture hopes for the continuation of the consolidation in the year 2014 onwards with support from the Government of Italy and UNESCO.
+Consolidation of some parts of Shahr-i-Gholghola at the south side such as walls and domical chambers was implemented in 2015 with cooperation, Department of Conservation of Historical Monuments of MoIC, and honored experts from UNESCO.

+Ministry of Information and Culture hopes for the continuation of the consolidation in the year 2015 onwards with support from the Government of Italy and UNESCO.

 In 2013, with the project funded by the Government of Italy, UNESCO Kabul, ICOMOS Germany and the Ministry of Culture undertook 3d modeling of the site to better understand the topography.
 From this documentation and previous damage assessments carried out by UNESCO, Aachen University and the MoIC, a conservation treatment plan was developed to address the problems of erosion in the site and to carry out necessary conservation on some of the more important mud brick buildings that cover the site and which are collapsing year by year.
 The project will also increase safe access to the site by stabilizing the walking paths and provide some information points for the public to better understand the importance of the site.
-In 2014 the activities will also include some further archaeological investigation to better understand the chronology of the site and further elaborate the OUV.
+In 2015 the activities will also include some further archaeological investigation to better understand the chronology of the site and further elaborate the OUV.
 If this project can continue from 2014 to 2016 to conserve many more buildings, it will hopefully meet the conditions to remove the site from immediate danger.